Saurabh240/INFO/learnings/systemDesign/systemDesignRoadmap.md

 https://github.com/ashishps1/awesome-low-level-design

+How to pass any system design interview
+* Understand problem and break it into concrete technical requirement
+*
+draw.io
+omnigraffle
+whimsical

 System Design Involves Figuring Out
 * What are the requirements of the System
 * Who are the users and How many ?